 When you practice the cobra pose, you work on your lower as well as upper back.
 Moreover, you work on your arms and shoulders mobility.

 To start with, lie on your stomach with your hands and arms by your side.
 Slowly bring your hands to your side such that your hands are aligned with your underarms.
-With a gentle push, raise your upper body with the help of your arms while maintaining contact of your lower body with the ground.
+With a gentle push, raise your upper body with the help of your arms while maintaining contact with your lower body with the ground.

 It works on your shoulders, chest, and upper back pain.
-Moreover, it stretches your abdominal muscles, hips, and shoulder rotator-cuffs.
+Moreover, it stretches your abdominal muscles, hips, and shoulder rotator cuffs.

 Get on your all fours and align your hips over your knees.
 Slowly move your hands to the front such that your chest touches the ground without disrupting the alignment of your hips with the knees.
 Moreover, stretch your upper back as much as possible by moving your arms much further.

-There are still many yoga poses for upper back pain that provides relaxation and soothing effects on your over health.
+There are still much yoga poses for upper back pain that provides relaxation and soothing effects on your over health.
 Moreover, the spine is the most important element in your body which needs to be perfected.